Mountcastle, Hays HRs help Orioles beat skidding Rangers 3-0

 Mountcastle was at .258, and his homer put him ahead of Garcia in homers and RBIs.

-Tampa Bay OF Randy Arozarena (.271, 19, 65) has the advantage of playing for a first-place club, but Texas manager Chris Woodward believes Garcia’s defense is the difference-maker.
+Tampa Bay OF Randy Arozarena (.271, 19, 65) has the advantage of playing for a first-place club, but Woodward believes Garcia’s defense is the difference-maker.

 “He’s made big-time plays time and time again in big moments,” Woodward said.
 “That should be worth a little bit more.”